Anthony-Calderaro/calderarrow/posts/fintech.md

 I was then put into the unique position of having to withdraw from the Microsoft program and a job I started less than 6 weeks ago.
 It was awkward, but the Tax Court is really an amazing team – I felt terrible about leaving so soon, but they were understanding.
 Their HR team actually mentioned that it happens quite often because the public sector can’t always compete with private – she had actually left a governmnet job within 90 days herself!
 It was a great eight weeks though, and I really value the opporutnity I had to interface with actual users of the product.
 We were getting people requesting (or rudely demanding) new functionality every week – talk about product market fit!
 I learned a ton in such a short period of time.
 Their product is being developed in the open – and if you have a chance to contribute, you can do so here.

 I started with Capital One in March – I finally made it to FinTech!
 I’m a software engineer, working on fascinating financial technology at a scale I could never have imagined.
 I can’t wait to go back to the office[link].
 What I love most about them is that they are one of the more truer fin tech companies, especially relative to other banks.
 Most banks are really finance companies with a technology department.
 Capital One is a tech company that builds financial products.

 For me, FinTech presents an amazing opportunity to do good in the world.
 Every individual is involved in a global financial system, but not everyone is financially literate.
 FinTech provides a way to leverage technology to make this system more transparent, accessible, and affordable.
 It’s not heart surgery, but it provides a lot more value than squeezing as many advertisements as possible into users.
 I’m incredibly privileged to be here.

-What a long, strange journey it’s been.

-P.S.
-Capital One is hiring!
-Let me know if you’re interested and I’d love to help you any way I can.